bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 That was kind of bolted on.
 That was something that was bolted on to the protocol later, because everybody's like, well, why don't we make a decentralized protocol?
 OK.
-So Datum was the opposite.
+So DATUM was the opposite.
 The protocol doesn't support that at all.
-If you don't have your own node, you can't do anything with Datum.
+If you don't have your own node, you can't do anything with DATUM.
 That's kind of the framework of it.
 This is built on top of a node.
-If you don't have your own block to work on, like Datum won't even tell you, the server won't even tell you there's a new network block.
+If you don't have your own block to work on, like DATUM won't even tell you, the server won't even tell you there's a new network block.
 Your node has to do that.
-There's nothing that you can use from the actual pull side or anything to be able to make valid work with Datum without actually running a node.
+There's nothing that you can use from the actual pull side or anything to be able to make valid work with DATUM without actually running a node.
 So that was the ground up thing that didn't exist anywhere else.
 And kind of morphing Stratum V2 into that was more work than making this from scratch.
 And again, to date, there's no adoption.
-There's no adoption for SV2 in a decentralized way, whereas Datum, as of right now, and as of like 45 minutes ago, we just found another block mined by the software on mainnet.
+There's no adoption for SV2 in a decentralized way, whereas DATUM, as of right now, and as of like 45 minutes ago, we just found another block mined by the software on mainnet.
-Over 200 mainnet blocks mined by the Datum software.
+Over 200 mainnet blocks mined by the DATUM software.
 Over 100 of those mined by individual miners that were making their own templates.
 Like, this is today.
 This is happening now.